 - Professional Leave – Within the specifications described below, each campus will develop an application and review process to approve leaves and stipulate the duration (not to exceed one year) and support associated for each leave aligned with institutional priorities and commensurate with available resources.
 All faculty members who accept a paid leave must state their intention to return to the University for the same amount of time they plan to be gone.
-Return of the faculty member for such period of time does not guarantee that the period of such leave shall be taken into account as service credit for purposes of the University’s Retirement, Disability, and Death Benefit Plan.
+Return of the faculty member for such period of time does not guarantee that the period of such leave shall be taken into account as service credit for purposes of any University retirement plan.
 Exemptions to returning to the University at the conclusion of the leave can only be granted by the president upon recommendation of the chancellor.
 Additionally, all faculty members must file a report on the accomplishments during the leave period as specified by their chancellor or chancellor’s designee.

 - Research Leave.
 Tenured, tenure-track, and full-time, ranked non-tenure track research faculty members with established scholarly, artistic or research records are eligible to apply for a research leave.
 A research leave may be taken for a period of time up to a full year.
 If a faculty member receives an external fellowship or grant support for a research leave, the University may supplement such support to provide full regular salary; if such external support is not received, the University may provide full regular salary.
 Additional travel funds and leave related expenses may be provided as deemed appropriate.